viamrobotics/docs/docs/fleet/locations.md

 To create a sub-location you must first create the sub-location as a location and then choose a parent location:

-1. Create a location and add at least one robot to it.
+1. Create a location and add at least one machine to it.
 2. At the bottom of the location's page, use the **New Parent Location** dropdown to choose a parent location.
 3. Click **Change**.